Pathways012/FPGA_Portfolio/beginner/demux_LSFR_LED_blinker/README.md

 - Modular, hierarchical RTL design

-LFSRs are widely used in FPGA systems for timing variation, test pattern generation, and control logic in aerospace, defense, and communications systems.
+LFSRs are widely used in FPGA systems for timing variation, test pattern generation, and control logic.